hdShang/arxiv-daily/docs/cs-CV/2025-09-11/papers/250909151v1-video-understanding-by-design-how-datasets-shape-architectures-and-i.md

 ---
 layout: default
-title: Video Understanding by Design: How Datasets Shape Architectures and Insights
+title: "Video Understanding by Design: How Datasets Shape Architectures and Insights"
 ---

 # Video Understanding by Design: How Datasets Shape Architectures and Insights